Here’s a useful list of places to go if you are a country fan looking for ways to fill time before your next gig.

 The Country Show with Bob Harris: sessions, new music, the Whisperer himself on Radio 2.

-Country Hits Radio: Launched in April 2019, this is the first fully national country station.
-DJs include Baylen Leonard, recipient of the CMA International Broadcaster of the Year 2019.
+Absolute Radio Country: Launched in April 2019 initially as Country Hits Radio, this is the first fully national country station.
+DJs include Baylen Leonard, recipient of the CMA International Broadcaster of the Year 2019, and Matt Spracklen, who plays UK acts in his Saturday afternoon show.

-Chris Country Radio: The ‘Original Gangsta’ of country broadcasting in the UK, with a weekday breakfast show hosted by Chris Stevens and a drivetime show hosted by John Collins.
+Chris Country Radio: The ‘Original Gangsta’ of country broadcasting in the UK, with a weekday breakfast show hosted by Chris Stevens, John Collins at drivetime and Tim Prottey-Jones’ Countryline Homegrown show on Wednesdays at 8pm.

 Destination Country: A collective of country fans offering gigs and competitions to country fans